This post may contain affiliate links. Please see my disclosure policy for details.

 His Holiness, the 14th Dalai Lama and leader of the Tibetan people, was forced into exile after China took over Tibet.

 In 1960, the Dalai Lama met the Indian prime minister to discuss a refuge for the people of Tibet.

 Today, you can learn from the Dalai Lama and his philosophies on life.
 When I arrived, the Dalai Lama wasn’t in town, in fact, he was in Botswana.
 It’s best to check his schedule on the official website before you arrive to make sure.

 For more information about what the experience is like, you can see this awesome article by the Hippie in Heels!

 2. Explore the Dalai Lama complex

 The complex includes a great museum around the atrocities faced by the Tibetan people since the Chinese occupation and some beautiful Buddhist temples.

 You’ll see Buddhist monks praying, meditating, and studying.
 When the Dalai Lama is in town, this temple packs out!

-3. Learn about why the Tibetan people have made a home here at the museum
+3. Learn about why the Tibetan people have made a home in Dharamshala at the Tibetan museum

 There is a great museum inside the Dalai Lama complex which really highlights the atrocities faced by the Tibetan people since the Chinese occupation.

 You’ll find stories of temples being destroyed, people being punished for hanging a portrait of the Dalai Lama in their houses, and even for speaking and teaching in their own language!

 Since the occupation, hundreds even thousands of Tibetan people have made the dangerous journey from Tibet into India.